leilayasmeen/Calibration_LB_mixup/README.md

 CUDA_VISIBLE_DEVICES = <gpus> python eval_mixup_model.py
 ```
 The *mixup* files above draw on *mixup_generator.py* to generate mixed examples within each training batch.
 The file *mixup_generator.py* was adjusted based on the implementation by [yu4u](https://github.com/yu4u/mixup-generator).
 All six files above should to be adjusted to run on the weights for the ResNet-110(s) of interest.
-Comments in the code indicate where adjustments need to be made.

 **To train and get test-set predictions for a baseline ResNet-110:**